 As Christians, we should be delightfully unimpressed with ourselves, right?
 We are requested to do what needs to be done in all simplicity, becoming like little children (Mt.
 18:4).
 But too often, we are quick to judge, quick to take offense, quick to defend our honor – all because we believe that we deserve honor and glory.
-We want to make a name for ourselves, but our efforts are the result of our fears (Gen 11:4) not understanding that a life with and in God will give us honor for generations to come (Gen 12:2).
+We want to make a name for ourselves, but our efforts are the result of our fears (Gen 11:4) not understanding that a life with, and in God will give us honor for generations to come (Gen 12:2).
 Throughout the Bible, we learn it is God who blesses those who live righteously with eternal glory (Ps.
 112; Lk.
 1:46-49; Phil.
 2:1-11) Arrogance goes hand in hand with forgetting about God: Who needs God to grant us a name when we can earn one ourselves?
 An inflated view of ourselves borders with self-righteousness (Mt.
 6:5; Lk 18:11): how easy it is to blame others and wonder what their problem is, if they do not think and do like we do (Mt 7:1-4).
 Humility instructs us to come down from our high horses and not to judge others but to seek understanding and show compassion.
 Jesus is quick to remark: If you seek the seat of honor at a banquet, you may well end up being humiliated.
 Stand back, don’t assume too much.
 “For all those who exalt themselves will be humbled, and those who humble themselves will be exalted.”
 Be careful, because the pursuit of honor and (self-) righteousness may well destroy your soul.

 A man knocked on his friend's door to find he wasn't there for the dinner they had planned to have together, so he left a sign on the door that had Revelation 3:20 which is "Listen!
 I am standing at the door, knocking; if you hear my voice and open the door, I will come in and eat with you, and you with me."
 Then he left.
-Later, getting out of the shower, the friend saw the sign, smiled under his breath and went to put a sign on his door, hoping that his friend would return.
+Later, getting out of the shower, the friend saw the sign, smiled under his breath, and went to put a sign on his door, hoping that his friend would return.
 The note referred to Genesis 3:10 which reads, "And he said, I heard the sound of you in the garden, and I was afraid because I was naked, and I hid myself.”

 When we are at ease with our humanity, and there is nothing to defend, it becomes easier to be vulnerable, acknowledge our limits, and admit mistakes.
 It starts from us and with us and then it extends to others, acknowledging their humanity and limitations.
 We work to correct our mistakes and work with others to help correct their mistakes. without anger or a hint of superiority.
 When pride substitutes our human dignity, it disconnects us.
 By “affirming our dignity and allowing others their dignity, we become more available to honor ourselves and connect with others as equals.
 Pride is a burden we don’t need.
 Living with dignity allows us to move more freely through life.”
 When we take ourselves too seriously to the point of wanting to rise above others and risk relationships, are we not making idols out of ourselves?